-- 1. We will record any pecuniary or other business interest including those related to people we are connected with, that we have in connection with the trust's business in the Register of Interests and if any such conflicted matter arises in a meeting we will leave the meeting for the appropriate length of time. - 2.
-We accept that the register of interests will be published on the school/trust website(s) as applicable. - 3.
-We will also declare any conflict of loyalty at the start of any meeting should the situation arise. - 4.
+- 1. We will record any pecuniary or other business interest including those related to people we are connected with, that we have in connection with the trust's business in the Register of Interests and if any such conflicted matter arises in a meeting, we will leave the meeting for the appropriate length of time. - 2.
+We understand that the register of interests will be published on the school/trust website(s) as applicable. - 3.
+We will declare any conflict of interest at the start of any meeting. - 4.
+We will obtain the written permission of the Chair of the Trust Board before engaging in any transactions related to third parties. - 5.
 We will act in the best interests of the trust as a whole and not as a representative of any group.

-Ceasing to be a member of the committee/board
+Ceasing to be a member of the local committee/board